hughjonesd/huxtable/README.md

   - Table manipulation via standard R subsetting, or using `dplyr`.
   - Automatic formatting for knitr/rmarkdown documents.
   - `huxreg()` function for quick creation of regression tables.
-  - Output to HTML, LaTeX, RTF, and Microsoft Word, Excel, Powerpoint and RTF, using the `officer` and `openxlsx` packages.
+  - Output to HTML, LaTeX, RTF, and Microsoft Word/Excel/Powerpoint, using the `officer` and `openxlsx` packages.
   - Quick one-liners to print data frames into a new PDF, HTML page, RTF or Microsoft document.
   - Formatted table display in the R console, including borders, colour,